AustESE-Infrastructure/search/README.md

 the install scripts) to tomcat7.
 It builds a Lucene index of the MVDs, annotations and metadata for use within Ecdosis.

+Search prints out progress of index-building as a series of lines consisting of percent complete numbers, up to and including 100.

-To rebuild it do a clearn rebuild within NetBeans, or produce a fresh jar in dist/Search.jar.
+To rebuild it do a clean rebuild within NetBeans, or produce a fresh jar in dist/Search.jar.
 Then run the war-building script:

     sudo ./buildwar.sh